PennyLaneAI/pennylane/doc/introduction.rst

 In other words, we can use the same quantum computation device to compute quantum functions and also **gradients of quantum functions**.
 This is accomplished with minor assistance of a classical coprocessor, which performs the summation.

+.. note:: In situations where no formula for quantum gradients is known, OpenQML supports approximate gradient estimation using the finite-differences method.

 Quantum nodes
 -------------